1948 Summer Olympics torch relay: Background

-Despite hosting the 1908 Summer Olympics, the 1948 Games was the first London-based games to have a torch relay after it was introduced at the 1936 Summer Olympics in Berlin.
-Former British athlete David Cecil, 6th Marquess of Exeter, and the rest of the organising committee for the 1948 Games agreed to continue the tradition begun by the previous games, and run a torch relay for a second time.
+London having hosted the 1908 Summer Olympics, the 1948 event was only the second Games to stage an Olympic torch relay, it being first run at the 1936 Summer Olympics in Berlin.
+Former British athlete David Cecil, 6th Marquess of Exeter, and the rest of the organising committee for the 1948 Games, agreed to run a torch relay for a second time.

 Relay elements

 Torch

 Each of the torches contained a solid fuel tablet made of hexamine and 6% naphthalene (following torch running tests in May 1947) that fuelled the flame itself.
 The solid fuel increased the distance each runner could run to 2 mi over flat terrain, decreasing the number of torches needed to be produced, which in turn reduced the cost of the relay.
 There were eight tablets loaded into each torch, with the bottom tablets pushed up by the use of a spring.
 The design increased the burning time of each torch up to around fifteen minutes, an increase from the four-minute torches of the 1936 Olympics.
 The torch itself was designed by Ralph Lavers, with the brief that it should be "inexpensive and easy to make, of pleasing appearance and a good example of British craftmanship".
 The torches were made from aluminium, with a long shaft holding a cup that contained the burner.
 "With thanks to the bearer" was written on the cup of the torch itself, along with the Olympic rings.
-The torches for the Greek leg of the relay were shipped to the Mediterranean aboard HMS Liverpool, along with a purpose built torch for the leg aboard a Royal Navy vessel from Corfu to Italy.
+The torches for the Greek leg of the relay were shipped to the Mediterranean aboard HMS Liverpool, along with a purpose-built torch for the leg aboard a Royal Navy vessel from Corfu to Italy.

 A differently designed torch was used for the final leg.
 It was made of stainless steel and was fueled by magnesium in order to ensure that the flame showed up properly during the opening ceremony.
 It was also designed by Ralph Lavers, with the frame for the torch created by EMI, and the magnesium candle supplied by Wessex Aircraft Engineering.
 Neither the suppliers nor designer charged a fee for the final torch.